-More expansive and ambitious than ever before, Gengahr are a band reborn.
-A testament to going it alone, Sanctuary is the experimental North London alt-pop four-piece’s finest body of work to date, a DIY triumph which welcomes old friend Jack Steadman of Bombay Bicycle Club as producer, adding his distinct brand of symphonic sparkle to Gengahr’s complex, layered sound.
+In January 2020 the band released third album Sanctuary on Liberator Records, their most expansive and ambitious yet.
+A testament to going it alone, Sanctuary was a DIY triumph which welcomed old friend Jack Steadman of Bombay Bicycle Club as producer, adding his distinct brand of symphonic sparkle to Gengahr’s complex, layered sound.